 Haven’t you heard?
 Mexico is the new Florida.
 This is the time to buy a property in Mexico.
-Either in a sunny beach town like Puerto Vallarta, Cabo or Cancun, or in places with large expat communities such as San Miguel de Allende and Ajijic, Jalisco, the market is hot and filled with luxurious developments in gated communities.
-Properties that would be prohibitive in the U.S., become really attractive options in Mexico.
+Either in a sunny beach town like Puerto Vallarta, Cabo, or Cancun, or in places with large Expat communities such as San Miguel de Allende and Ajijic, Jalisco, the market is hot and filled with luxurious developments in gated communities.
+Properties that would be prohibitive in the U.S. become desirable options in Mexico.

-Weather is, of course, one of the main reasons so many Americans have chosen Mexico as its retirement home, but the cost of living is also one big advantage.
-The pension check buys many more things in Mexico than in the U.S. Also, the Mexican way of life is much less competitive than the American one, so if you are getting tired of the rat races of corporate America, maybe Mexico is the place for you.
+Weather is, of course, one of the main reasons, so many Americans have chosen Mexico as its retirement home, but the cost of living is also one big advantage.
+The pension check buys many more things in Mexico than in the U.S. Also, the Mexican way of life is much less competitive than the American one, so if you are getting tired of corporate America’s rat races, maybe Mexico is the place for you.

 8. Mexico’s cuisine is World Heritage.